-The cash position increased by £9.4m at the end of the year (2015: £0.3m decrease).
+The cash position decreased by £6.1m at the end of the year (2016: £9.4m increase).
 The net cash inflow from operating activities, reserves and new loan finance has been used to fund the capital investment in year and the future requirements of the 10 year Estates Masterplan.
+A measure that has become increasingly important since the introduction of FRS 102 is the level of cash being generated from operational activities, the net cash inflow.